Cannabis Micronutrients: Essential Plant-Growth Guide

 Nutrient Release Slow and steady Quick and controllable

-Cost & Application Generally more expensive and complex More affordable and user-friendly
+Cost & Application Generally, more expensive and complex More affordable and user-friendly

 Risk of Nutrient Deficiency Higher during fast growth phases Lower if managed correctly